zcaceres/MPC/Student-Handbook/StudentHandbook.md

 ##History of the MPC
 Noncoercive education essay.
 Giancarlo.
 Late-2012.
 Brand new model in late 2014.

+Well along the lines of UFM´s origin and vision, MPC came to be a mirrored model of Hayeks description of the market, only that in education.
+A descentralized collaborative learning environment.

+The economic principles sustained at UFM parallel the core principles and values at MPC.
+Hayek described the competitive forces of the market as “a process of discovery.”
+That is precisely what goes on at MPC, a "process of discovery".
+The MPC was created by the hands of people who truly understood these complex processes, both in economics as in education.

+Early on, late 2012, the MPC sprang with 18 enthusiastic students.
+They had felt an incoherence in their earlier studies at traditional models and knew it was time for a change.
+MPC was that change.
+The program has ever since strived to improve their overall model.
+In late 2014, the MPC was subject to reiterations.
+What is known today came to be what it is through trial and error, as any learning experience tends to.
+12 of the 18 "pioneers" remain in the program.

 ##What do you need for the MPC?

 <b>A well-functioning modern laptop</b>